lesterchan/wp-postratings/README.md

 I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appreciate it.
 If not feel free to use it without any obligations.

 ## Changelog
+### Version 1.85
+* NEW: Added 'postratings_admincolumn' option which toggles the display of ratings in the admin posts interface.

 ### Version 1.84.1
 * NEW: New wp_postratings_google_structured_data filter to filter Google Structured Data.
 * FIXED: unnamed-file.numbers due to sanitize_file_name().